 Abstract

+This proposal, prepared by students representing several engineering disciplines in the Autonomous Flight Systems Laboratory (AFSL), seeks funding for a Light Detection and Ranging (LiDAR) sensor.
+When mounted on one of the several UAV platforms utilized in AFSL its several partner labs, the LiDAR sensor will use lasers to create high-resolution, 3D aerial imagery of the terrain, vegetation and animal life.

+The VLP-16 LiDAR puck offers a wide range of survey capabilities and will accommodate users of all experience levels.
+It will provide student researchers with the hardware and software necessary for the aerial data collection essential for cutting edge UAV research and autonomous functions in this rapidly evolving industry.
+It will also create opportunities to increase research possibilities, education, and collaboration.
+This type of accessibility to data and technology is crucial for many modern applications and will make the UW more competitive for future research and funding opportunities in the UAV field.

-This proposal, prepared by students in the Autonomous Flight Systems Laboratory (AFSL), seeks funding for optical sensors that can be carried on-board a small UAV for _____ monitoring.
-High-accuracy _____ data is essential to the research in the laboratory for its primary use in mapping, surveying, and surveillance applications.
+This proposal, prepared by students in the Autonomous Flight Systems Laboratory (AFSL), seeks funding for a Light Detection and Ranging (LiDAR) sensor that can be carried on-board a small UAV for.
+High-accuracy imaging data is essential to the research in the laboratory for its primary use in mapping, surveying, and surveillance applications.

 The VLP-16 offers a wide range of survey capabilities and will accommodate users of all experience levels.
 This technology will provide researchers in the laboratory the hardware and software necessary for aerial surveys, animal monitoring, and precision agriculture.
-These _____ will be essential for cutting edge _____ research and ______ in this rapidly evolving industry.
+These data will be essential for cutting edge UAV research and autonomous functions in this rapidly evolving industry.
 The sensor will allow the UAVs to collect detailed visual data collection and can be used for creating high-accuracy digital elevation models using structure from motion technology.
-It will also _____ to increase research possibilities, education, and collaboration.
+It will also create opportunities to increase research possibilities, education, and collaboration.
 This type of accessibility to data and technology is crucial for many modern applications and will make the UW more competitive for future research and funding opportunities in the UAS arena.

 Category Justification / Funding Category